0xMukesh/solidity-quickstart/blog.md

 ## 📍 Address

-There is a special data types, "Address".
+There is a special data type, "Address".
 Address is a 20 byte long (size of an ethereum wallet address) data type in solidity.

 ## 🏹 Array